Yes to Pasta on a Diet

 Skinny Noodles brand makes a spinach fettuccine and kale spaghetti flavor and both are soy free.
-Nasoya is another brand as seen in the picture above, as well as Miracle Noodle, which makes a Ziti shaped soy free, non-tofu kind of shirataki.
+Nasoya's "Pasta Zero" (pictured above) is another brand as well as Miracle Noodle, which makes a Ziti shaped soy free, non-tofu kind of shirataki.
 Zero Slim and Healthy Noodles is another brand as well as Smart Noodle Shirataki by House Foods.
 All are in the refrigerated section of your grocer.
 Some have placed this in dairy, while others have stocked it in produce and still others have in the non-meat cold aisle near wonton wrappers and egg roll sheets.
 Shirataki noodles are found at Walmart, Wegmans, Jet.com and Thrive Market (online).
 All of these are considered low calorie, low cholesterol and vegan, but with fiber as a benefit and some have added Omega3s or fortified them with iron.
 There are those with and without soy.

 Kroger Reduced-Cal Pasta